jn-goe/CellREST/README.md

     printf "%s\n" "${SEEDS[@]}" | xargs -n 1 -P "$MAX_PARALLEL_JOBS" bash -c 'run_iqtree "$@"'
     _ "$OUTPUT_DIR" "$FASTA_FILE" "$MODEL" "$N_CORES" "$FAST_STR" "$PERS_VAL" "$LOG_FILE"

-A slower option is to simply specify the number of trees in the IQ-TREE command via `--runs 100`.
-In this case, only one seed can be chosen and reproducibility is only ensured if a fixed number of cores `N_CORES` is
+Another, slower option is to specify the number of successive tree reconstructions in the IQ-TREE command via `--runs 100`.
+In this case, only one seed can be chosen and reproducibility is only ensured if a number of cores `N_CORES` is
-called:
+fixed:

     iqtree2 -s FASTA_FILE -m GTR+F+G4 -nt N_CORES -seed SEED -fast --runs 100